nickjackolaisen/BusinessInitiaitive/_posts/statistics/2023-02-27-commercial_insurance_statistics.md

 ---
-title: "91+ Business Insurance Facts & Statistics (2023 Update)"
+title: "91+ Commercial Insurance Facts & Statistics (2023 Update)"
 layout: post
 date: 2023-02-27
 summary: Your go to source for Commercial Insurance facts and data.
 Includes sections on types of insurance, demographics, common claims and how to prevent them, industry trends, and FAQs.